Amutheezan/amutheezan.github.io/docs/futurebus+.md

 	There are rules that are never fired.
 	If you are running with symmetry, this may be why.
+Otherwise, p \item procedures - contains the function used by the verification.
-Otherwise, please run this program with "-pr" for the rules information.
+    \item rulease run this program with "-pr" for the rules information.

 ```